nkrusch/awesome-research-guides/readme.md

 The purpose of this list is to make those assumed skills and principles explicit.

 For example, a research paper is a specialized format of writing.
-Young researchers, who want to write scientific papers, must first internalize the "specification" of a research paper.
+Young researchers, who want to write research papers, must first internalize the specification of a research paper.
 Ideally, young researchers learn these skills during doctoral studies, but in reality [doctoral experiences vary wildly](https://www.reddit.com/r/PhD/?f=flair_name%3A%22Seeking%20advice-academic%22).
 Therefore, this collection offers a standardizing resource, for young researchers and advisors, that is independent of institutional circumstances.
 Most entries are drawn from computer science.

-Originally, the list was curated by need, during the many years of doctoral study.
+Originally, the list was curated by need during the many years of doctoral study.
-Now the list continues to grow with its creator.
+Now it continues to grow with its creator.
 To increase its reach and usefulness, the list was converted to an [awesome list](https://awesome.re).
 It is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
-There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/), with supplementary topics and written by a single author.
+There is also a [complementary   collection](https://homes.cs.washington.edu/~mernst/advice/) with supplementary topics and written by a single author.
-The purpose of this list is to gather advice from many experts.
+The purpose of this list is to gather advice from multiple experts.
 Although the list is already substantial, it can always be improved by [contributing](.github/contributing.md).

 ## Contents